bricecamus/proxmox-k8s-cluster/README.md

 ## Usage example

-Use the makefile to edit the variable with your desired username (used for proxmox API user and cloud-init for control-pane and nodes), desired password, the path of your ssh private key (or edit the ansible inventory file if you want to use ssh with a password), your proxmox ip and name.
+Use the makefile to edit the variable with your desired username (used for proxmox API user and cloud-init for control-plane and nodes), desired password, the path of your ssh private key (or edit the ansible inventory file if you want to use ssh with a password), your proxmox ip and name.

 You can also configure your proxmox environnement as I tested it, with a NAT setup, pre-configured DHCP server, API user for terraform, etc..